pypdfium2-team/.github/profile/README.md

 [^1]: Disclaimer: This is not legal advice.
 While we hope this project is useful to others, there is ABSOLUTELY NO WARRANTY.
 It is the embedder's responsibility to check on licensing.
 See also [GitHub's disclaimer](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/licensing-a-repository#disclaimer).
 [^2]: PyPy might work but is not tested.
+[^3]: Other rare operating systems / CPU architectures exist, such as `FreeBSD`, `Illumos`, `Haiku`, `SerenityOS` / `PowerPC`, `s390x`, `LoongArch`, but it is not possible to provide pre-builds for any arbitrary platform under the roof of this project.
+In particular, we are limited to targets covered by Google's toolchain/sysroots, or native GitHub actions runners, and by the portability of pdfium's code itself (notably, there might be endianness bugs on big-endian platforms, pdfium's Readme acknowledges this).
+Building/packaging pdfium for other platforms is down to porting experts or technically accomplished end users from the respective projects.
+Where the host system provides pdfium and standard `ctypes.util.find_library()` means can find it, pypdfium2's setup theoretically should work even on unhandled platforms (if not, please file a bug report).
+Moreover, on non-covered CPUs of supported OSes (or more generally: any host supported by pdfium's GN build system), the [native sourcebuild](https://github.com/pypdfium2-team/pypdfium2?tab=readme-ov-file#install-source-selfbuilt) should work if system-level dependencies are installed (pypdfium2's `setup.py` will attempt this as a last resort).